anshooarora/extentreports-java/README.md

 #### Logging exceptions

-To log exceptions, simply pass the exception:
+To log exceptions, simply pass the exception.

+> Note: doing this will also enable the defect/bug tab in the report.

 ```
 Exception e;